TheDohn/TheDohn.github.io/Twitter_Elections_Integrity_Archive/README.md

-# Reflections on 'Top 20 Tweets D3 Project':
+# Reflections on 'Top 20 Tweets D3 Project 1':

 Overall I am pretty content with what I was able to produce.
 It is not ultra-polished, but my goal here was only to get my feet wet with Javascript and D3.